spacelab-ufsc/spacelab/CONTRIBUTING.md

 int variable_example = 0;
 ```

+## Indentation

+Any source file must be indented with **four spaces** instead of a single tab character.
+The text editors or IDEs must be configured for that.

 ## Coding Standards

 The [JPL Institutional Coding Standard for the C Programming Language](https://yurichev.com/mirrors/C/JPL_Coding_Standard_C.pdf) is the preferable coding standard, it is based on the automotive standard [MISRA-C:2004](https://www.misra.org.uk/product/misra-c2004/) with some modifications and additional remarks.